 £5.80 – £34.80

 Moliterno is a town in the Basilicata region of Southern Italy.
 It is here that this wonderful cheese was first created.
-Nowadays most of the cheeses are made in Sardinia where sheep roam the sun-drenched pastures all year round.
+Nowadays most of the cheeses are made in Sardinia.
+Here sheep roam the sun-drenched pastures all year round.
 However, the oils and salts that flavour the cheese are still all sourced from Moliterno itself.

 Pecorino, truffle and honey are possibly the three most perfectly matched food items in existence.
 Each one brings out the flavour of the others.
-An earthy Barolo wine goes very well but for an indulgence above no other try pairing Pecorino Moliterno with a glass of Champagne.
+An earthy Barolo wine pairs well but for an indulgence above no other try pairing Pecorino Moliterno with a glass of Champagne.